 - Each student needs to establish a program committee prior to admission to the program.

-- The student must seek out and identify a Program Committee of at least 3 university faculty members from at least two different academic departments who are willing to serve.
-At least one committee member must be from a Master’s Degree granting department of Montana Tech.
-The Chair of the Program Committee does not have to be from Master’s Degree granting department.
-Each discipline in the proposed interdisciplinary program must be represented on the Program Committee.
+- The student must seek out and identify a Program Committee of at least three university faculty members from at least two different academic departments, who are willing to serve.
+At least one committee member must be from a master’s-degree-granting department of Montana Tech.
+The Chair of the Program Committee does not have to be from a master’s-degree-granting department.
+Each discipline in the proposed interdisciplinary program must be represented on the student’s Program Committee.

 - In consultation with the Chair and other members of the Program Committee, the applicant will develop a clear set of written goals for his or her research program and curriculum plan, listing each course the student will take in the degree program.
-This Degree Plan should strike a rough balance of work among the various disciplines represented.
-The program committee members and chair must approve the proposed degree plan by signing the proposal.
-The Program Committee members and the Department Chairs must approve the proposed Degree Plan.
+This Degree Plan should strike an appropriate balance of work among the various disciplines represented.
+The Program Committee members and chair, Department Chairs, and Graduate Dean must approve the proposed degree plan by signing the proposal.

 - The Program Committee will be the student’s surrogate department and will meet to consider the student’s application materials and submit those materials and an admission recommendation to the Graduate School.

 Montana Tech’s doctoral degree programs are limited to Ph.D. offerings: a collaborative Ph.D. in materials science and an individualized interdisciplinary Ph.D. officially granted through the University of Montana.
 These programs require passage of a discipline-specific qualifying examination, a discipline- and topic-specific candidacy examination, some coursework, and completion and oral defense of a dissertation describing the original and significant research contributions of the Ph.D. candidate.